Clearing out the Clutter: Streamline Your Blogging and Editorial Process

 Tactics

-Keeping with our example of SEO copywriting, if your strategy is to learn form the experts, your tactics might include:
+Keeping with our example of SEO copywriting, if your strategy is to learn from the experts, your tactics might include:

 - Researching top SEO copywriters.